justinjurolan/mern-bookingapp/README.md

 ## Overview

 My second project in building a full stack web application.
 I collaborated with the group of 4 people to build this project.
 This project is a travel booking app created using MongoDB Atlas as the database, Express JS and Node JS for the backend functionality.
-React JS and Bootstrap for the front-end.
+React JS and SASS for the front-end.

 ## Live Demo
 See the live demo of the project [here](https://62e2dd6e4844471ccf13f227--lively-gumption-2fffc2.netlify.app/).